Fight Bugs Naturally and Smell Good Doing It!

 Don’t hesitate to contact the company you are purchasing from.
 They should be able to supply evidence of the quality of their oils.

 PET plastic is the best container to work with.
-It stands up to the rigors of summer adventuring, is recyclable, and doesn’t leach harmful chemicals into its contents.
+It’s known as a non-reactive plastic that doesn’t leach.
+I usually prefer glass when working with essential oils but in cases where glass isn’t ideal, such as when kids might drop the bottle, PET plastic is a good choice.
 Have fun with the bottle!
 If you have kids, give them some office labels and markers and let them design their own brand of bug spray!

 Once you have your materials, it’s time to start blending!

 Add the hydrosol to your plastic bottle first.

 Carefully add the appropriate number of drops of each essential oil.
 This recipe is crafted with a safe dilution of essential oils, so be sure not to use more than are listed.